Hormone Therapy

 Learn more about the types of hormone therapy.

 Hormone therapy usually consists of a shot that lowers your testosterone, given every 1 to 6 months, depending on the formulation.
 Sometimes, it is prescribed as a daily pill that blocks testosterone from reaching the cancer cells.
-Clinical trials show a benefit in patients who receive hormonal treatment in combination with external beam radiation.
+Clinical trials show a benefit in patients who receive hormone therapy in combination with external beam radiation.
 Hormone therapy has been shown to improve cure rates of prostate cancer for men receiving radiation therapy and is part of the standard of care for men with certain types of intermediate-risk prostate cancer and nearly all high-risk prostate cancer.
-It is often given for intermediate-risk cancer for 4 to 6 months (called short-term hormone therapy), and for 2 to 3 years in men with high-risk localized prostate cancer, although some doctors may recommend as little as 18 months of hormone therapy.
+It is often given for unfavorable intermediate-risk cancer for 4 to 6 months (called short-term hormone therapy), and for 2 to 3 years in men with high-risk localized prostate cancer, although some doctors may recommend as little as 18 months of hormone therapy.

 Hormone therapy should not be given to men with low-risk prostate cancer and is not a standalone treatment for localized prostate cancer in any risk category.